WildGums/Orc.Controls/README.md

 LinkLabel
 ----------

-A label which looks like a hyperlink.
+This control is a label which looks and bahaves like a hyperlink.

 ![LinkLabel 01](doc/images/LinkLabel_01.png)